Wooden practice version of the Yari Spear in quality grade L7.

-Above, the pyramical shaped point of the Kingfisher wooden practice Yari is flared at the base.
+Above, the pyramidal shaped point of the Kingfisher wooden practice Yari is flared at the base.
 This allows the user to feel the transition area without looking and quickly adjust hand positions.